If you have decided to take in New York’s skyline from one of the city’s observatories, chances are you are confused.

 It’s not an easy decision because each of the observation decks has its pros and cons.

-1. Empire State & Top of the Rock
+- Visit both Empire State and Top of the Rock

 Visit both Empire State and Top of the Rock